elleuchkh/ada_jekyll_page/index.md

 ### <span style="color:red"> Conclusion </span>

 The Panama Papers expose the internal operations of one of the world’s leading firms in incorporation of offshore entities.
 Politicians, football players and busniessmen all around the world were involved.
-Even if the offshore entities are legal, politicians and responsibles should revise this phenomon because corruption and money laundring can be very easy in a such environment.
+Even if the offshore entities are legal, politicians and people in charge should revise this phenomon because corruption and money laundring can be very easy in a such environment.
 In fact,corruption and inequality feed off each other.
 They create a vicious circle between corruption, unequal distribution of power in society, and unequal distribution of wealth.
 As showed in the Panama Papers, it is still too easy for the rich and powerful people to exploit the loophole of the global financial system to enrich themselves at the expense of the public good.

 ---